peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 per hand, with two keys per thumb:

 * The left hand still uses the conventional home-keys (Qwerty ASDF), with "eisuu" and space-bar as thumb keys.
-We apply a "wide mod" to the bottom row, but with JIS and ANSI keyboards lacking the ISO key between left-shift and Z, we map left-shift to a letter instead.
+We apply a "angle mod" to the bottom row, but with JIS and ANSI keyboards lacking the ISO key between left-shift and Z, we map left-shift to a letter instead.
 * In order to have non-overlapping thumb-keys for the right hand we must use